-The Yamaha NS-1000M loudspeaker is proof that a major manufacturer can, or could, create a unique loudspeaker that in many ways still has no peers.
-Let’s take a closer look at Yamaha’s legendary NS-1000M.
+The Yamaha NS-1000M loudspeaker is proof that a major manufacturer can create a unique loudspeaker that in some ways has no peers, even now, 40 years on.

-All products are a mix of compromises and audio equipment is no different.
-Still, it’s hard to argue that the Yamaha NS-1000M holds fewer compromises than most loudspeakers.
-Indeed, the NS-1000M is one perhaps one of the least compromised designs produced for the mass market.
+All products are a set of compromises and audio equipment is no different.
+That being said, the Yamaha NS-1000M contains fewer compromises than most loudspeakers.
+Indeed, the NS-1000M is one of the least compromised designs ever produced for the mass market.

 The Yamaha NS-1000M hit the market in 1974.
 Imagine the reaction, everything was brown when these beautiful black monoliths appeared in stores.
 The NS-1000M is at once timeless and space-age in appearance.